gradle/gradle/design-docs/tooling-api-improvements.md

 * Replace `LongRunningOperation.standardOutput` and `standardError` with overloads that take a `Writer`, and (later) deprecate the `OutputStream` variants.
 * Handle cancellation during the Gradle distribution download.
 * Daemon cleanly stops the build when cancellation is requested.

-## Story: Tooling API build action requests a tooling model for a Gradle build

-This story adds support to build models that have a scope of a whole Gradle build (not just a project)

-1. Add a new `GradleBuildToolingModelBuilder` similar to `ToolingModelBuilder`.
-Possibly an abstract class since this is an SPI.
-2. Extend `ToolingModelBuilderRegistry` to allow registration of such a builder.
-3. Change the way how models are queried from `ProjectConnection` to use this new builders (there is no project context passed).
-   The only special case is the EclipseModel, which is actually built from the default project instead of the root project, so we'd need a specific implementation for that.
-4. Extend `BuildController.getModel()` to support `GradleBuild` as model parameter or add `BuildController.getBuildModel(Class)`.
-   Those would be using gradle model builder rather than project model builders

-### Test cases

-- Can register new model builder and
-  - query it from client via `ProjectConnection`.
-  - query it from client via build action.
-- Can request a model via build action:
-  - And get result from `GradleBuildToolingModelBuilder` for gradle build scope if passing `GradleBuild` as target.
-  - And get result from `ToolingModelBuilder` for project scope if passing one of parameters describing project.
-- Client receives decent feedback when requests an unknown model.